Columbus Youth Foundation

 Since 1985, the Columbus Youth Foundation has sponsored the CYF Best All-Around Student Awards.
 These annual awards celebrate a male and female student from each middle and high school in the Columbus City Schools for their outstanding citizenship and achievements.

 The awards event takes place each year at Huntington Park, home of the Columbus Clippers, and begins with a picnic for the students and their families, followed by recognition of their achievement in an on-field ceremony.
-In 2013, the event will take place on May 23, and will feature special guest Ken Schnacke, President and General Manager of the Columbus Clippers, and the marching band of Whetstone High School.

 To support the Columbus Youth Foundation, make a gift here.